Moving forward together: valuing partnerships

 Most of our public sector partners work across the same geography and serve the same population.
 This provides great opportunities to join up and improve services.

-Buckinghamshire Council will also be a leader in developing relationships at a regional, national, and international level.
-Championing the county’s voice on a big stage, we will work creatively to develop the local economy, support businesses, and bring in investment and funding.
+Buckinghamshire Council is now a leader in building relationships at a regional, national, and international level, championing the county’s voice and representing our residents, businesses and partners on a big stage.
+We will work creatively and collaboratively to strengthen the local economy, support businesses, and attract investment and funding into the county.

 We are committed to partnership working, focusing on shared priorities, and encouraging collaboration, sharing intelligence, and driving change and tackling key issues in a more coordinated way.

-The Buckinghamshire Growth Board is an established board which has been engaging with key partners for over a year, developing the Strategic Vision and producing the Recovery & Growth Proposal.
-Partners include the Local Enterprise Partnership, NHS Clinical Commissioning Group, and other local public sector partners, all of whom have a shared ambition and work programme to deliver innovative, sustainable, and appropriate growth at pace.
+Partners include the Local Enterprise Partnership, NHS Integrated Care Boards (ICBs), and other local public sector partners, all of whom have a shared ambition and work programme to deliver innovative, sustainable, and appropriate growth at pace.

-Following the transition to a unitary authority, we have the advantage of strong local alignment and the most coterminous county structure in England as all our key partner organisations share our county geography.
+The Board champions Buckinghamshire and continues to pursue opportunities to secure a devolution deal from government to secure investment and the devolution of powers.
+We have the advantage of strong local alignment and the most coterminous county structure in England as all our key partner organisations share our county geography.
 Utilising our economic assets and governance strengths with a combination of direct project investment, broader investment funds, and specific freedoms and flexibilities that would enable us to deliver services more efficiently and effectively.

 We will work with our partners to: